Vishal-Parihar/Resumefy-AI-Resume-Builder/README.md

-# 🤖 AI Resume Builder
+# 🤖 Resumefy - AI Resume Builder

-**AI Resume Builder** is a full-stack web application that helps users create professional resumes through an intuitive, guided workflow.
+**Resumefy** is a full-stack web application that helps users create professional resumes through an intuitive, guided workflow.
 The platform combines modern web technologies with AI-powered content assistance, enabling users to generate polished resume sections, organize their information effectively, and export job-ready resumes with minimal effort.

 Many students and job seekers struggle with resume structure, content quality, and presentation.
 This project addresses that challenge by providing a streamlined resume-building experience where users can manage their profiles, generate professional content, customize resume sections, and download their final resume in a clean, professional format.